mzalota/crabs-video-analysis/README.md

 To install all dependencies:
 `python -m pip install -r requirements.txt`

+When installing PyAutoGUI package the process will invoke C compiler.
+If GCC is not installed on your computer the installation will fail with some cryptic message, which would have words "gcc" and "C compiler" in it.

 To install dependancies manually execute following commands
 + `python -m pip install opencv-python`
 + `python -m pip install numpy`